 Burns Night in London

-Get into the Scottish spirit by going to a traditional ceilidh – Burns himself would probably argue there’s no better fun.
-You’ll take part in dances such as Strip the Willow, Dashing White Sergeant and the Highland Barn Dance.
-It’s a great chance to try something a bit different and make new friends along the way.
-Remember to don your best tartan and prepare to be amazed by the live bands that make these occasions so special.
+Get into the Scottish spirit by going to a traditional ceilidh – in your living room.
+Burns himself would probably argue there’s no better fun.
+You’ll take part in dances such as Strip the Willow, Dashing White Sergeant and the Gay Gordons.
+It’s a great chance to try something a bit different and spice up your Monday night with more than just a haggis.
+Remember to don your best tartan and prepare to be amazed by the live music that makes these occasions so special.

 2. Host a Burns Supper

+Over Teams, Zoom, FaceTime, WhatsApp – or with your family and flatmates, no Burns Night is complete without a Burns Supper.
 Haggis, the national dish of Scotland, is a staple of any Burns Night.
 It even inspired a poem by Burns (Address to a Haggis) and should always be eaten with ‘neeps and tatties’ (mashed parsnips and potatoes).
-It’s a meal that divides opinion – probably because of the often unusual ingredients – but today it’s possible to get various types alongside the traditional, including vegetarian or hot and spicy.
+It’s a meal that divides opinion – probably because of the (often unusual) ingredients – but today it’s possible to get various types alongside the traditional, including vegetarian or hot and spicy.
 If you want to make your own, you can find a range of recipes here.

 3. Enjoy a dram

-It is a solid tradition in Scotland for a dram of whisky to accompany any special event, including birthdays, weddings and, of course, Burns Night.
+It is a solid tradition in Scotland for a dram (a wee drink) of whisky to accompany any special event, including birthdays, weddings, a particularly boring Wednesday… and, of course, Burns Night.
 It’s a drink for which Scotland is famed, and with more than 120 distilleries in the country, there’s plenty of brands to choose from.
-Remember to drink responsibly – whisky is best enjoyed in moderation!
+Do remember to drink responsibly – whisky is best enjoyed in moderation!

 4. Indulge in poetry